 Add content to your donation page

 NationBuilder donation pages include an ‘Intro’ section where you can post a personal appeal.
 To customize that text, go to Donation settings > Intro.
-To add an image to the section, upload your image to the Files tab first, then click on the icon to include your image.
+To add an image to the section, click on the icon.
 It's a free-form text field, so you have a lot of flexibility.

 Donation pages, like other forms on the web, convert best when they include high-quality images.
 NationBuilder donation pages allow you to upload a background image specific to that page.
 To upload an image of up to 2MB in size for your donation page, navigate to the page in your control panel and go to Settings > Background image.
 Each NationBuilder public theme has different recommended sizes for background images, so make sure to optimize the size of your image for maximum effect.